Protocol adapters¶

 provider-neutral; everything inside an adapter is allowed to speak one concrete

 wire protocol.
-The package ships two built-ins:
+The package ships three built-ins:

 The adapter contract¶